ivangfr/kubernetes-minikube-environment/bookservice-kong-keycloak/README.md

 ./get-services-urls.sh
 ```

-**IMPORTANT**: Copy the output and run it in a terminal.
+**IMPORTANT:** Copy the output and run it in a terminal.
 It will export `Kong` and `Keycloak` URLs to environment variables.
 Those environment variables will be used on the next steps.

 ## Configure Keycloak

 Before start, check if `Keycloak` is ready by running the command below.
 ```
-kubectl get pods --namespace dev
+kubectl get pods -n dev
 ```
 The column `READY` must show `1/1`.
 If it is showing `0/1`, wait a little bit.